akhinos/cf4k8s-networking/README.md

   url: test-app-a.cf.cf4k8s.istio.shoot.canary.k8s-hana.ondemand.com
 ```

-Istio:

-1. A new `VirtualService` gets created: `/apis/networking.istio.io/v1alpha3/namespaces/cf-workloads/virtualservices/vs-<unique name>`
+3. A new `VirtualService` gets created: `/apis/networking.istio.io/v1alpha3/namespaces/cf-workloads/virtualservices/vs-<unique name>`
-1. The spec contains the public DNS name of the app, the service name to which traffic will be routed as well as HTTP headers to set.
+4. The spec contains the public DNS name of the app, the service name to which traffic will be routed as well as HTTP headers to set.
 ```yaml
  spec:
     gateways: